simongoricar/lastfm-extended-scrobbles/README.md

 ## 2. Usage
 ### 2.1.
 Setup
+Take an example configuration file at `data/config.EXAMPLE.toml`, copy it to `data/config.toml` and fill out the [Last.fm API key/secret](https://www.last.fm/api/account/create) as well as the scrobbles JSON file (see below) and local music library path.
+Other settings can be left alone.

-Before running the script, you need to have a json file with your [Last.fm](https://www.last.fm/) scrobbles.
+Before running the script, you need to have a JSON file with your [Last.fm](https://www.last.fm/) scrobbles.
 This script can process a list of pages returned by the Last.fm API.

-The recommended way to save your scrobbles into a JSON format using the provided script in `data/download-scrobbles.py`.
+The recommended way to save your scrobbles into a correct JSON format is using the provided script in `data/download-scrobbles.py`.
 Run it with `python download-scrobbles.py --username myusername` to download your scrobbles into a JSON file in the `data` directory
 (you'll need to have the configuration file already filled out and the dependencies installed for the script to work).
-An alternative is the JSON output of a site like [ghan.nl/scrobbles](https://mainstream.ghan.nl/scrobbles.html), but data about your loved tracks will be unavailable this way.
+An alternative is the JSON output of a site like [ghan.nl/scrobbles](https://mainstream.ghan.nl/scrobbles.html), but the loved tracks column will be always 0 this way.

 *lastfm-extended-scrobbles* has multiple modes of search:
 - Local music library lookup via track MBID (extremely fast once indexed)
-- Local music library lookup via track metadata (still very fast)
+- Local music library lookup via track metadata (both exact and fuzzy matching, still very fast)
 - MusicBrainz track MBID lookup (not too bad)
-- YouTube search (slowest, but also only as a fallback if everything else fails)
+- YouTube search (slowest, but also only if previous methods fail)
 - If everything above fails, an entry with just the scrobble data is created (but some columns will be empty)

-If first one fails to find a match, the second method is tried, and so on.
+If first one fails to find a match, the second method is attempted, and so on.
-*It is therefore highly recommended that you link your local music library with this script if you have one.*
+*It is therefore highly recommended that you link your local music library (which should be properly tagged) with this script if you have one.*

 Genres are looked up via Last.fm tags and filtered by the huge list of genres provided by [Beets' LastGenre plugin](https://github.com/beetbox/beets).
-Amount of genres to output is configurable via `max_genre_count` in the configuration file.
+Amount of genres to output is configurable via `max_genre_count` in the configuration file, but defaults to 4.
 Track genre has the highest priority, then album genre, then finally artist genres.

-*Important:* Before running, the library location and the scrobbles file location must be filled out and saved into the configuration file at `data/config.toml`
+*Important tldr:* Before running, the Last.fm API key/secret, music library location and the scrobbles file path must be filled out and saved into the configuration file at `data/config.toml`
 (use the `data/config.EXAMPLE.toml` file as a template).

 ### 2.2.
 Run the script
 If you used Poetry for the install, run the script with `poetry run python analyse.py`.
 If not, use `python analyse.py`.

 The script will first index your music library and then proceed to generate a spreadsheet (xlsx extension) with the extended scrobble information.
-The resulting spreadsheet will (by default) be saved to `data/output.xlsx`.
+The resulting spreadsheet will be (by default) saved to `data/output.xlsx`.

 ### 2.3.
 Maintenance and troubleshooting
 If the content of your music library changes (or its path does), you must delete the music library cache at `data/cache/library_cache.json`, otherwise the script will not work properly.